-For a long time, BE Group has been working with environmental issues as an integrated part of its operations.
+BE Group is working with environmental issues as an integrated part of its operations.
 With its position between steel producers and customers, it is in the area of transport in particular that BE Group is able to help lessen the environmental impact.
 In addition, BE Group works continuously to improve its own facilities' energy consumption, emissions and waste management.